-Definition of circuit breaker : - Electrical circuit breaker is a switching device which can be operated manually as well as automatically for controlling and protection of electrical power system respectively.
-As the modern power system deals with huge currents, the spacial attention should be given during designing of circuit breaker to safe interruption of arc produced during the operation of circuit breaker.
+An electrical circuit breaker is a switching device which can be operated manually and automatically for controlling and protecting an electrical power system.
+As the modern power system deals with huge currents, special attention should be given during designing of a circuit breaker to ensure it is able to safely interrupt the arc produced during the closing of a circuit breaker.
 This was the basic definition of circuit breaker.

 Introduction to Circuit Breaker